 - YourPhone.exe is stealing all the usernames and passwords.

 - YourPhone.exe is constantly opening the Command Prompt window.

-- YourPhone.exe using GPU.
+- YourPhone.exe is extensively using GPU.

 Is ‘YourPhoneServer.exe’ Safe?

 In most cases, this executable file is safe because it has the digital ownership of Microsoft.
-So, even if it is running in the background, it’s normal in most scenarios, as this application needs to keep sending the notifications between the synced devices.
+So, even if it is running in the background, it’s normal in most scenarios, as this application needs to keep sending notifications between the synced devices.

 However, it is better to check the ownership of Microsoft on this executable file before marking it as safe.
 Because an application like ‘Your Phone’ won’t and shouldn’t consume much CPU or GPU resources.
 Please take a look at our article on How to Check whether an Executable File is Safe or not.
 This will guide you through all the steps to validate its authenticity and whether it is malware or not.

 How to Disable/Fix ‘YourPhone.exe’?